More about Fanconi Anemia

-Fanconi anaemia (fan-KO-nee uh-NEE-me-uh), or FA, is a rare, inherited blood disorder that leads to bone marrow failure.
-The disorder also is called Fanconi’s anaemia.
+Fanconi anemia (fan-KO-nee uh-NEE-me-uh), or FA, is a rare, inherited blood disorder that leads to bone marrow failure.
+The disorder also is called Fanconi’s anemia.

 FA prevents your bone marrow from making enough new blood cells for your body to work normally.
 FA also can cause your bone marrow to make many faulty blood cells.
 This can lead to serious health problems, such as leukaemia (a type of blood cancer).

 Although FA is a blood disorder, it also can affect many of your body’s organs, tissues, and systems.
 Children who inherit FA are at higher risk of being born with birth defects.
 FA also increases the risk of some cancers and other serious health problems.